alu-rwa-prog-1/ahmedmeshref_MiniProject1_W3/food_now/README.md

-# FoodNow Mobile App
+# food_now

-A new Flutter application that helps users shop and order food online.
+A new Flutter application for online food shopping.

 ## Getting Started